canvasxyz/teekit/packages/tunnel/README.md

 ## @teekit/tunnel

-@teekit/tunnel is an encrypted channel that relays HTTP fetch requests and WebSockets over a WebSocket, terminating inside a Trusted Execution Environment.
-It uses @teekit/qvl for quote validation, and additionally allows providing custom verifiers and TCB validation.
+@teekit/tunnel is an encrypted channel that relays HTTP fetch requests and WebSockets over an encrypted WebSocket.

+It can be used to create browser-based applications that verify connections terminate securely inside a Trusted Execution Environment (TEE).

+It uses @teekit/qvl for quote validation, and allows the user to specify custom verification logic, TCB freshness validation, and custom certificate revocation logs.

 ## Usage